How to Hire a Manager: 10 Tips You Should Follow

 When searching for a new employee, it’s easy to fall into the trap of having to find the perfect talent who checks every box—and is willing to come aboard at the salary you’re able to offer.
 This can lead to drawn-out searches that do more harm than good.
 After all, you’re hiring a manager because you need someone to fill a need, and the longer you search, the longer those needs are unmet.

-To avoid this pitfall, look beyond people who are specifically qualified in your industry or niche and consider those with pure management experience.
+To avoid this pitfall, look beyond people who are specifically qualified in your industry or niche and consider those with pure management experience, especially people management skills.
 It’s more important that they have the skillset and temperament necessary to keep their team operating at its peak.

 This approach won’t work for every role or industry, but it can be a good way to bring on quality candidates—especially if you find talent who already meshes with your corporate culture and is committed to furthering the unique goals of your company.